Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Resources and support

 If you need help, talking to your doctor is a good place to start.
-If you'd like to find out more or talk to someone else, there are some organisations that can help.
+For more information and support, there are organisations that can help.

-- Suicide Call Back Service — phone and online counselling for people affected by suicide — call 1300 659 467.
+- The Suicide Call Back Service — phone and online counselling for people who are thinking about suicide.
+Call 1300 659 467.

-- Head to Health — for advice and to get connected to local mental health services — call 1800 595 212.
+- Medicare Mental Health — for advice and to get connected to local mental health services, call 1800 595 212.
 Check the operating times.

 You can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
 A registered nurse is available to speak with 24 hours a day, 7 days a week.